-Four strategies for building a better life with your golf-obsessed man.
+Four strategies for building a better life your golf-obsessed man.

 He leaves you every Saturday for hours on end and doesn’t even realize there’s anything wrong with that.
 When he can’t physically go golfing, he mentally goes golfing and drifts away during conversations as he imagines his favorite hole on his favorite course, working out the variables of the green, the wind, the club, the distance…Really?
 How are you supposed to deal with such an obsession?
 Why doesn’t he understand why it even matters?
 Do you need to seek professional counseling to save your marriage?
 Well, maybe.
 But before you call a shrink, try this.